Configuring Protocols

 • System name.

-1. Activate Use server for outgoing calls.
+1. Activate the Use server for outgoing calls toggle switch.

 4. To save the settings, click Apply.